 First Sunday of every month - Serve a meal to the hungry at St. Joe's House of Hospitality 1:30-5:30pm

-Join us in serving a meal at St. Joe’s House of Hospitality.
+Join us in serving a meal at St. Joe's House of Hospitality.
 This house/ministry does amazing things for the Rochester community, and we are so blessed to be able to join them in their mission!
-We will be serving a meal with Kathy, one of RIT’s wonderful interpreters who is a long-time volunteer at St. Joe’s and through other ministries as well! 🙂 Sign up information coming soon!
+We will be serving a meal with Kathy, one of RIT's wonderful interpreters who is a long-time volunteer at St. Joe's and through other ministries as well! 🙂 Sign up information provided after masses.

 April 2020 - Night of Hospitality for the Homeless

 Join us in serving the Rochester Community who very much need to witness the hands and face of Christ!
-Newman Catholic Community has partnered with St. Mary’s Church Downtown and the Rochester Homeless Coalition to offer an evening of hospitality for the homeless.
+Newman Catholic Community partners with St. Mary’s Church Downtown and the Rochester Homeless Coalition to offer an evening of hospitality for the homeless.
 Groups of students will prepare personal hygiene bags as well as substantial bag lunches for each person we meet.
-If someone we meet on the streets would like to sleep in a hotel that evening, the cost will be covered and in the morning they will have a follow up visit with a social worker from a community agency.
+If someone we meet on the streets would like to sleep in a hotel that evening, the cost will be covered, and in the morning they will have a follow up visit with a social worker from a community agency.
 One of the biggest take aways from our evening of hospitality for the homeless is how close homelessness is for many Americans.
-One night not long ago, the group offering hospitality discovered a recent RIT graduate among those living on the streets of Rochester.
-Without the support of family, when this young man lost his job, he thought he had nowhere to turn.
-Our involvement in this outreach ministry has not only opened our minds and hearts to the situations of others, but helped us to realize that those around us are our brothers and sisters…we need them and they need us.
+Our involvement in this outreach ministry has not only opened our minds and hearts to the situations of others, but helped us to realize that those around us are our brothers and sisters...we need them and they need us.
 This experience has offered us the opportunity to put the gospel message into practice, “whatever you did for the least of these brothers and sisters, you did for me.”
 (Matthew 25:40)